fsossan/fabriziosossancom_build/static/mountains/mountains.md

 ![alt text](./pic/23mottarone.png)

-## [ .. ] Untracked outings
+## Untracked outings
+Can't remember where we went!

 ## Sustenhorn, 22 May 2023
 Through the classic itinerary from Sustenpass.
 I broke my binding.
 Good conditions otherwise.

 ![alt text](./pic/23sustenhorn.png)

-## Wiwannihorn, 27 and 28 May 2023
+## Wiwannihorn, weekend of 27 and 28 May 2023
 Amazing Wiwannihorn!
-Walking up from the valley, shelter, and two climbing routes.
+Walking up from the valley, night in the shelter, and two climbing routes (Wi vom Fass, Verborgene Tenze).
 Still snow on the routes and on the descent.

 ![alt text](./pic/23wiwannihorn.png)

 ## Traverse Jungfraujoch - Loetschental, 29 May 2023
 Traversee from Jungfraujoch to Loetschental.
 That's the end of an excellent ski-touring season!
+With G.'s skies.
+Short detour to avoid a thin snow brigde over huge crevasse (while we have seen others passing).
+Saw someone coming down from the north face of Aletschorn with about 5 turns in total... amazing!

 ![alt text](./pic/23junlon.png)